catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 ``ExecutionContext`` via multi-level subclassing.
 Figure 2 illustrates the relationship between ``Dialect`` and ``ExecutionContext`` when used with the psycopg2 dialect.
-The ``PGDialect`` class provides behaviors that are specific to the usage of the Postgresql database, such as the ARRAY datatype and schema catalogs; the ``PGDialect_psycopg2`` class then provides behaviors specific to the psycopg2 DBAPI, including unicode data handlers and server-side cursor behavior.
+The ``PGDialect`` class provides behaviors that are specific to the usage of the PostgreSQL database, such as the ARRAY datatype and schema catalogs; the ``PGDialect_psycopg2`` class then provides behaviors specific to the psycopg2 DBAPI, including unicode data handlers and server-side cursor behavior.